Juggalo Makeup: A Surprising Shield Against Facial Recognition

 Opposed

-• Modern facial recognition models are trained on occlusions, masks, and heavy makeup, likely making this technique less effective than assumed
+• The article is from 2019 and modern facial recognition models are trained on occlusions, masks, and heavy makeup, making this technique far less effective today

 Juggalo Makeup: A Surprising Shield Against Facial Recognition | TD Stuff